 On mobile and web apps, React Native is used for the front end.
 Yet, you can use a framework like NodeJS, Django, or Ruby on Rails on the back end.
 Moreover, you can use a back end service like Firebase.

 Yes, as React Native is cross-platform, it can be used to develop apps for both iOS and Android.

 There are many factors to consider when choosing a database for your app.
 These include the complexity of the data, concurrency, ease of use, and offline data syncing.
 Yet, if you want to look at some options, you can explore MongoDB, Firebase, Realm, and SQLite.
-If you want to learn more about database software, you can look at this article.

 React Native Elements is a styling library that serves as a UI toolkit.
 The library includes over 30 components built on existing RN components.
 These components include search bars, icons, and headers.
 React Native Elements provides more usable and customizable styles.
 Moreover, it speeds up the development process.
 You can look at all its documentation and the React Native Elements Playground to learn more.